msupply-foundation/conforma-web-app/docs/public/content/_index.md

 Creating mFlow has been a labour of love — thousands of hours of work.
 We hope you find it a joy to use, and that it results in your regulatory organisation being able to perform its role accurately, quickly and to a high standard.

-mFlow's development was kindly sponsored by the Australian Government's Deptartment for Foreign Affairs and Trade.
+mFlow's development was kindly sponsored by the Australian Government's Department for Foreign Affairs and Trade.

 ## What can it do?